marcosnz/Cake-Example/README.md

 #TL;DR
-To see how easy it is to get a build running with Cake
+To see how easy it is to get a build running with [Cake](https://github.com/cake-build/cake)

 * Clone this repo (which has no Cake files)

-* Run this powershell  to get the 2 files required to bootstrap the build then run the build:
+* Run this powershell  to get the 2 files required to bootstrap the build:
 	```PowerShell

 	"build.ps1","build.cake"|%{Invoke-RestMethod -Uri "https://raw.githubusercontent.com/cake-build/bootstrapper/master/res/scripts/$($_)" -OutFile $_}